Citi posts highest quarterly profit in eight years as costs plunge

 However, overall revenue in the institutional clients group fell 1 percent to $9.03 billion, hurt by lower fixed income trading revenue.

-Gerspach said that without losses from Swiss currency trading, Citigroup's rates and currencies revenue would have been up by more than 20 percent from a year earlier.
+Gerspach said losses from Swiss currency trading hurt its rates and currencies results by 20 percent.
 He, however, declined to give a dollar figure.

 Revenue in Citi's global consumer banking business fell 2 percent to $8.66 billion.